France, Guides

 While some other French châteaux feel more like castles, Versailles definitely looks like a palace.
 Between the golden gateway that greets you upon arriving and your first view of the building, it’s enough to drop your jaw.

-The whole scene is almost overwhelming, especially when you consider how much history this building has seen.
+The whole scene is almost overwhelming.
+Not just because it’s hard to take it all in at once, but also when you consider how much history this building has seen.

 The Royal Chapel

-It’s still pretty elaborate, though.
-Unfortunately, you aren’t able to actually enter the chapel.
-Nevertheless, even from afar you can see how stunning the altarpiece and organ are at the other side of the room.
-Like the other rooms in the palace, there is also a gorgeous ceiling mural in here, too, but you can only see part of it from your vantage point.
+But that’s not to say it isn’t still pretty elaborate.
+Unfortunately, you aren’t able to actually enter the chapel unless you’re with a guided tour.
+Nevertheless, even from afar, you can see how stunning the altarpiece and organ are on the other side of the room.
+Like the other rooms in the palace, there is also a gorgeous ceiling mural in here, too.

 The Hall of Mirrors

-Even though I just said how crowded the Hall of Mirrors was during our visit, it was still one of the highlights of the palace.
-Despite all the people, it is still obvious how grand this room is.
+Even though the Hall of Mirrors is very crowded, it’s still one of the highlights of the palace.
+Despite all the people, it’s obvious how grand this room is.

 It contains 17 nearly floor-to-ceiling mirrors opposite windows facing out to the gardens and park.
 Above you is yet another magnificent ceiling mural and 43 elegant chandeliers.
-It is quite the scene.
+It’s quite the scene.
 Imagine being a visiting dignitary at Versailles Château and seeing this while waiting for the king.
+It was meant to awe and intimidate visitors with the power of the king.

-The main reason it was unfortunate that it was so crowded is, besides how wondrous it would be to be in there alone, it is impossible to get any good pictures.
+Unfortunately, because it’s usually so crowded, it is difficult to get good views or pictures.
 In my mind, I was going to get this amazing photo of the Hall of Mirrors.
 Alas, it wasn’t meant to be.
-To be fair, I don’t know why I wasn’t anticipating the crowd.
+To be fair, I should have anticipated the crowds.

 The Gallery of Great Battles